cancerdatasci/ceres/README.md

 devtools::install("ceresr")
 ```

 Preparing CERES inputs also requires the [`bowtie`](http://bowtie-bio.sourceforge.net/index.shtml) and [`samtools`](http://samtools.sourceforge.net) command line tools.
-OSX users with `homebrew` installed, these can be installed with the command:
+For OSX users with `homebrew` installed on their machine, these can be installed with the commands:

 ```
 brew install bowtie